One of the most promising acquisition channels startups explore – or at least should explore – is virality.

 First things first.
 Virality is not Word Of Mouth.
 They are closely related, and one reinforces the other.
 But they’re not the same.

 Word Of Mouth (WoM) happens when people love so much a product that they can’t stop talking about it.

-When they notified us about it (I didn’t even expect that), they also included the exact reason of the issue as stated by their CTO.
+When they notified us about it (I didn’t even expect that), they also included the exact reason for the issue as stated by their CTO.

-At that moment, I realized that these guys are truly honest.
-And their customer support is great.
+At that moment, I realized that these guys are sincere.
+And their customer support is excellent.

 I immediately forwarded this email to my colleagues mentioning how cool that was and that we should do the same in any similar situation. — online WoM

-I keep mentioning this incident in workshops and seminars. — offline WoM
+I keep saying this incident in workshops and seminars. — offline WoM

 I also write about it right now, too. — online WoM